robb-j/r0b-home/content/projects/deconf.md

 After MozFest, Climate:Red was rebuilt using the very frameworks that were made from it.
 It was a virtual conference for the IFRC to connect volunteers and form an agenda that the organisation took to [Cop26](https://ukcop26.org).

+## Features

+### The schedule

+The first feature of the UI framework is the schedule which lets attendees browse the sessions in a conference in chronological order.
+During the conference, the interface adapts to the current time and timezone.
+Sessions that are live are brought right to the top, sessions that have passed are tucked away and upcoming sessions are easily accessible.

+{% figure images[7].src, 'The schedule interface, showing live and upcoming sessions and the secret dev control.' %}

+There is also a secret development control which acts as a time-machine to make it easy to develop on the interface.
+It acts like a TV remote control to explore the schedule at different times.
+The time the control sets is used everywhere else on the website which needs a time, so any temporal component can be controlled.

+### The atrium

+The atrium is the homepage for a conference, like at a physical conference it is the first stop and provides the information you need to attend.

+{% figure images[8].src, 'The PDC atrium, with introductory information and quick links to external resources.' %}

+The atrium is a hub for all things related to the conference.
+There is the main content front-and-center with the option for custom blocks in there too.
+Down the right there are widgets depending on if the user is signed in or not.
+If not registered yet there are extra actions to log in or register.
+There is a "live visitors" widget which shows the exact number of visitors currently on the website, which brings a nice liveness to the experience.

+### A session

+A session is an event that happens at a conference, its the page with all the information and timings to attend.

+{% figure images[6].src, 'The live Opening Circle at MozFest 2022 with video and embedded in the page.' %}

+This is a time based interface too, so it changes based on when you view it and you can control it with the dev control.

+Before the session it advertises the session and desribes how it will work.
+Leading up to the session there is a countdown to get people excited.
+During the session the links to attend appear, as long as the user is signed in.
+It intellligently embeds links like YouTube or Vimeo videos or creates actions to things like Zoom or Teams rooms.
+After the session the page shows archive links to document the session and what happened.

 ## The libraries